manish-garodia/database-livelabs/projects/dba-essentials-test/db23c-livelabs-workshops/23c-em-dba/intro-em/intro-em.md

 ## What are managed targets and managed hosts?

-Oracle EM allows you to discover entities and add them as *targets*.
+You can discover entities and add them to Oracle EM as *targets*.

 For adding targets, Oracle EM provides various options, such as installing an agent, using the guided discovery process, or adding targets manually.